developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 **Resize -** Key width and height are changed by dragging the key's right and bottom edges within the key layout/background.

-#####To Delete a Key:

-1. Open the kayout that contains the key to be deleted.
-2. Double-click on the the key to be deleted; the selected key is surrounded by a dotted red line.
-3. Press the “Delete” key on the host computer’s keyboard.
-A confirmation dialog appears.
-4. Click “Yes” on the confirmation dialog to delete.

-#####To Clear a layout:
-1. Open the layout to be cleared.
-2. Click the red “Clear Layout” button.
-3. Click “Yes” to confirm the deletion of all layout elements.

-### Save Layout
+#### To Save Layout:

 To save the current layout data, click the “Save Layout” button.
 No confirmation dialog appears.

-### Save Project
+#### To Save Project:

 To save the current keyboard layout project, click the “Save Project” button.
 A dialog appears indicating the location of the saved “`.encrypted`” file.
 Take note of the save directory for later reference.

+#### To Delete a Key:

+1. In the layout that contains the key to be deleted, **double-click on the the key to be deleted**; the selected key is surrounded by a dotted red line.
+3. **Press the “Delete” key on the host computer’s keyboard**.
+A confirmation dialog appears.
+4. **Click “Yes”** on the confirmation dialog to delete.

+#### To Clear a layout:
+1. In the layout to be cleared, **Click the red “Clear Layout” button**.
+3. **Click “Yes”** to confirm the deletion of all layout elements.

 > Data for custom layout(s) and key-value assignment(s) is stored in the keyboard definition file, a single encrypted file on the development host computer.
 To deploy, simply push this file to the desired mobile device(s) and activate custom layouts through application intents.
-Layouts are available immediately upon deployment.<br> Deployment instructions follow below.
+Layouts are available immediately upon deployment.<br> **Deployment instructions follow below**.

 -----